Scleria

 Scleria is a genus of flowering plants in the sedge family, Cyperaceae.
 They are known commonly as nutrushes.
-They are distributed throughout the tropical world, and some have ranges extending into temperate areas.
+They are distributed throughout the tropics, and some species have ranges extending into temperate areas.
 There are about 200 species.

+Etymology

 The genus name Scleria is Greek, meaning "hardness", in reference to the tough seeds.

+Description

 Plants of this genus are diverse in appearance.
 These are mostly perennial, but sometimes annual.
 Some have rhizomes.
 They produce solitary stems or clumps of many.
 They are a few centimeters tall to well over one meter.
 They have few leaves or many.
-The inflorescence is variable, bearing a single spikelet to over 100.
+The inflorescence is variable, ranging from a single spikelet to over 100.
 Despite the variety, examination of the fruits and subterranean structures is required to distinguish species.